 MORE NEWS!
 We presented our latest findings on this project at the 12th International Conference on Music Perception and Cognition (ICMPC) in July 2012 in a specially dedicated symposium run by Dr Vicky Williamson.
-A website for the symposium, including a link to the talk, can be found here: http://icmpc12earworms.com/
+The paper present by Dr. Vicky Williamson and Dr. Daniel Muellensiefen can be found here.

 NEWS!
 We have completed the first run of this project using nearly 2000 reports of earworm tunes.
 We used statistical techniques to determine whether certain types of people were more likely to experience earworms.
 To keep you updated, we have found some fascinating relationships between personality and earworms.Our first paper on this subject has been submitted for publication and we hope to provide further details soon.

 MORE NEWS!
 Our PhD student Georgina Floridou presented our latest findings on this project at the 12th International Conference on Music Perception and Cognition (ICMPC) in July 2012.
-A copy of her paper ('Contracting earworms: The roles of personality and musicality') can be found by visiting her co-author's (Dr Vicky Williamson) university website here and clicking on 'Publications': http://www.gold.ac.uk/psychology/staff/victoria-williamson/
+A copy of her paper ('Contracting earworms: The roles of personality and musicality') can be found here.

 NEWS! - We have completed their analyses of over 3000 earworm reports provided by the general public using our questionnaire and 6 Music contacts.
 To summarise, the results of this analysis have shown that while the music in our environment has an effect on our earworm experiences, especially when we hear music repeatedly and outside of our control, this is not the only factor that leads to spontaneous musical imagery.
 The reports we have received highlighted the importance of spreading activation in memory (both personal memory and memory for simple knowledge and facts), as well as the effects of mood and attention states on the type of music that we hear in our heads.